mitchiemt11/task-updater/README.md

 ## React task updater
-A simple react typescript app that shows available tasks for the day be completed.
+A simple react typescript app that shows available tasks to be completed.
 The project was boostrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts